 - Due to multiple data requests that the COE receives, the COE asks for a minimum of 30 business days to turnaround one report.
 If the requester asks for more than one report (e.g., data for more than one occupation), then the turnaround time may be longer.

-- If the COE does not endorse the requested program, alternative evidence of a labor market demand and supply analysis can be submitted, such as an employer endorsement letter.
+- If the COE does not endorse the requested program, alternative evidence of a labor market demand and supply analysis must be submitted, such as an employer endorsement letter.
 (A template can be found here.)

-Current Career Education Deans
+Current college designated Career Education Deans

 - Cuyamaca: Larry McLemore ([email protected])